Bail or Jail: Release

 The Steam version of Bail or Jail has increased resolution, frame rates of up to 144 FPS and additional sound effects.
 In addition, players can use Discord to invite other players from the same server.

 The game was released for Nintendo Switch in July 2022.
 It was globally released for Microsoft Windows by Konami Digital Entertainment on July 21, 2022.
 In October 2022, the company released two free downloadable content packs which introduce Alucard and Leon Belmont from the Castlevania franchise to the game.

 Sequel

 A sequel titled Obakeidoro 2: Chase & Seek was announced to be released for the Nintendo Switch 2, scheduled for Summer 2025.
+It released on October 9, 2025 in Japan, and will release worldwide for both the Nintendo Switch and Nintendo Switch 2 on August 6, 2026.

 Reception

 Shaun Musgrave of TouchArcade rated the game 2.5/5 points, saying there was a good idea behind it but criticizing its execution.
 Calling it "not very enjoyable to play", he compared it to Friday the 13th: The Video Game, saying it was worse.
 However, Nintendo Force Magazine rated the game 8.5/10 points, calling it "family-frightening fun".
 Ken Allsop of PCGamesN called the game "a very cutesy take on the Dead by Daylight formula" and recommended it to people who were intimidated by the former game's "grisly nature".